vnav92/crypto-full-stack-app/README.md

 - **Binance API Documentation:** https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md
 - **Coinbase Prime API Documentation:** https://docs.prime.coinbase.com/

+_Note that both APIs above are public and don't require any authentication._

 ## Databases

 For the databases portion of the test, use the `/databases` folder.